analysiscenter/batchflow/doc/batch.md

 def data(self):
     return self._data
 ```
-This approach lets to conceal an internal data structure and allow for a more convenient and (perhaps) more stable public interface for data access.
+This approach allows to conceal an internal data structure and provides for a more convenient and (perhaps) more stable public interface to access the data.

 An earlier mentioned batch with images may redefine `data` as:
 ```python